Accounting for Startups in 2026: Key Basics, Tools, and Best Practices

 Setting Up an Accounting System for Your Startup

 To ensure smooth financial management, startups must establish a structured accounting system.
-Here’s how to do it:
+A well-structured accounting system helps you track finances accurately and stay organized from day one.
+Here is how to set it up effectively.

 1. Choosing the Right Accounting Method